 use a direct mode repository

 You can use most git-annex commands as usual in a direct mode repository.
-A very few commands don't work in direct mode, and will refuse to do anything.

 Direct mode also works well with the git-annex assistant.